MD2Korg/software.md2k.org/content/howto/_index.md

 <center><iframe src="https://www.youtube.com/embed/g_WC0vpn5rU" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></center>

+Please visit our [Getting Started page](http://software.md2k.org/howto/getting-started/) to learn how to download our smartphone software and collect data using phone sensors with our default configuration.

 ## mCerebrum Overview

 **mCerebrum is a configurable smartphone software platform for mobile and wearable sensors.** mCerebrum is open-source and provides support for reliable real-time data collection.
 The software is fully configurable and can be used with multiple sensors simultaneously to collect a wide variety of data at hundreds of data points per second.